Project Didi Australia

 Global Slavery Index, 2018

 Despite the challenges, Nepali people are resilient, adaptive and innovative.
 Nepal has a dynamic youth population – about 20% of the population are 15-25 years of age.
+Investing in their futures is likely to lead to significant economic and social gains.

 Our founders have been working to address these complex challenges in Nepal for over 15 years, and with our partner organisations for 10 years.